Brand Seduction book review

 I give Brand Seduction by Daryl Weber my highest recommendation.

 There is an inherent irony to the book.
 A deeply analytical reader will appreciate the science half of the book, but you need to have a strong emotional intelligence to really put it into action; those two things are not mutually exclusive but not generally found in the same person.
-This book is not for you if you are the type of marketer who runs statistically significant AB tests to maximise your response rate and drive down your cost per acquisition.
-This is for the marketer who understands playing the long game and creating deep associations in the user’s mind that are hard to measure but the true driver of the purchasing behaviour.
+This book is not for you if you are the type of marketer who runs statistically significant AB tests to maximize your response rate and drive down your cost per acquisition.
+This is for the marketer who understands playing the long game and creating deep associations in the user’s mind that are hard to measure but the true driver of the purchasing behavior.

 I give Brand Seduction by Daryl Weber (Amazon affiliate link) my highest recommendation.
 It will influence a lot of the writing on this blog for years to come, I am sure.
 If you are willing to open your mind and test some of your assumptions against science, this book is for you.